Point & Shoot Cams for Less than $200 Bucks

 Still Imaging Capabilities

-Still imaging capabilities include a built-in vibration reduction technology that comes in handy when shooting at extreme focal lengths as well as in low light conditions.
+Still, imaging capabilities include a built-in vibration reduction technology that comes in handy when shooting at extreme focal lengths as well as in low light conditions.
 The Coolpix L340 is powered by an EXPEED C2 image processing engine.
 It promises a better, cleaner image as a result.
-In any ways the Coolpix L340 can shoot at a maximum ISO of 1600 only and with the small sensor, it struggles in really low light conditions.
+Anyways, the Coolpix L340 can shoot at a maximum ISO of 1600 only and with the small sensor, it struggles in really low light conditions.

 - 28x optical zoom, 56x Dynamic Fine Zooms